Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 The new Mentorship Program will help Pewlett Hackard to retain experienced and successful employees that want to step back into a part-time role instead of retiring completely.
 Their new role in the company would be as mentor for newly hired employees.

 ## Project Scope
 This analysis evaluated large datasets from various CSV files containing information about departments, department managers, employees, employees associated to different departments, employee titles, and salaries.
-The Entity Relationship Diagrams(ERD)was initially created to map out the primary and foreing keys and assign data types.
+The Entity Relationship Diagrams (ERD) was created to map out the primary and foreing keys and assign data types to create six initial tables from the CSV files.

-The analysis involved creating new database tables and constructing queries to retrieve the required information from the imported CSV files about:
+The analysis involved creating additional new database tables and constructing queries to retrieve the required information from the imported CSV files about:

     * The number of employees by their most recent job titles who are approaching retirement
     * The number of titles filled by employees who are retiring